From Swimming With Turtles To Driving Up Mountains, Book Your Flight Tickets To Muscat With GoAir NOW! | LBB

 The pristine waters of Oman are home to wild dolphins, and several species of whales.
 Boarding a cruise to watch the dolphins in their natural habitat is a must!
 If you’re feeling adventurous, you can even jump into the water and swim with the turtles!
 Sounds cool, right?

-#LBBTip: GoAir offers direct flights from Delhi to Muscat via Kannur and Mumbai - at fares starting at only 5909!
+#LBBTip: Take full advantage of GoAir’s daily direct flights from Mumbai starting at only Rs 5909!

 Take A Long Drive Up To The Green Mountains